The Festive Flourish in Rome

 During 2013-2014 she served as the President of IAMPETH and continues to support IAMPETH on the Board of Directors as an advisor and as an instructor for the conferences.
 Her teaching style is gentle and encouraging while helping students to achieve the next level in their skill sets.

-For those who aren’t local to the area, we have also listed hotels and transport information to help you organise a fantastic stay in the capital.
+For those who aren’t local to the area, we have listed hotels to help you organise a fantastic stay in the capital.

 Book your place

-We are very excited to welcome Heather to the UK, and look forward to an inspiring weekend workshop in Rome.
+We are very excited to welcome Heather to Europe, and look forward to an inspiring weekend workshop in Rome.
+Make a note in your diary for 1 July 2019, when tickets will be released.

-adding your ticket (either full price, or non-refundable deposit) to the online shopping cart, and progressing through the website’s checkout process
+adding your ticket (either full price, or non-refundable deposit) to the online shopping cart, and processing through the website’s checkout process

 emailing firstname.lastname@example.org for other payment methods.